pazguille/gloomy/README.md

 ### Gloomy([template], [container], [data])
 Create a new instance of `Gloomy`.
 - `template`: A given gloomy template.
-- `container`: A given HTMLElement to put the template.
+- `container`: A given HTMLElement to insert the result of a template rendered with the data.
-- `data`: A given data to render.
+- `data`: A given model data to render.

 ```js
 var gloomy = new Gloomy(template, container, data);